NVIDIA/nvindex-cloud/README.md

 Once logged in, you should see the following page:
 ![Successful launch](resources/successful_launch.png)

-For more info on using the application, please refer to the [Using NVIDIA IndeX](#using-nvidia-index) section.
+For more information about using NVIDIA IndeX, refer to the [Using NVIDIA IndeX](#using-nvidia-index) section.

-### Delete the Application from the Kubernetes Cluster
+### Delete the Application from the Kubernetes cluster

 ```shell
 kubectl delefe -f "${NAME}_manifest.yaml"
 ```

-# Loading your own Data
+# Loading your own data

-If you want to load and visualize your own data, you will have to:
+If you want to load and visualize your own data, you must:

 * Upload your data to a Google Storage Bucket.
 * Write a scene file describing where your data is located and how it should be rendered.
-* Upload scene data and meta-data to the same bucket as the data.
+* Upload the scene data and meta-data to the same bucket as the data.

 ## Directory structure